MetroEnterpriseInc/Auto-branch-protect/README.md

+- Setup the Organization - Metro Enterprises Inc. It has 3 members.
+Owner and Administrator syegappan,2 members yegap and yegapp.
-- Set GH_TOKEN as an environment variable with a value that corresponds to a GitHub Token (ie. `export GH_TOKEN=208923487234780287128091`)
+- Set GH_TOKEN as an environment variable with a value that corresponds to a GitHub Token (ie. `export GH_TOKEN=208923487234780287128091`).
+This is obtained from Profile-Settings-Developer Settings- PAT.
-- Set the user value in app.py
+- Set the user value in app.py.
-- Start the local web service via `flask run --host=0.0.0.0 &`
+- Start the local web service via `flask run --host=0.0.0.0`

 - If you are having issues unable to start FLask on Port 5000, its because of Mac-Settings-System Preferences-Sharing-Airplay receiver ON- Turn this off.

 <!-- markdownlint-disable -->
-- Start the forwarding service via `./ngrok http 5000 &`
+- Start the forwarding service via `./ngrok http 5000 `
 - Note the forwarding address (ie. `https://cfe6d829.ngrok.io` in the output of the ngrok application)
 <!-- markdownlint-disable -->
 - Set up a WebHook in the desired GitHub organization [example](https://github.com/buzzmoto-org/REPO/settings/hooks)